RahulBardhan/demo-repository/README.md

 # demo-repository
-To change in the README.md file learn BASIC HTML CODES.
+To change in the README.md file "learn BASIC HTML CODES".
 <br>
 This is my first git repository.
 <br>